RMerl/asuswrt-merlin/README-merlin.txt

 - LED control - put your Dark Knight in Stealth Mode by turning off all LEDs

-A few features that first started in Asuswrt-Merlin have since been integrated/enabled in the official firmware:
+A few features that first debuted in Asuswrt-Merlin have since been integrated/enabled in the official firmware:

+- 64K NVRAM (RT-N66U)
 - HTTPS
 - Turning WPS button into a radio on/off toggle